AnnyBone/TinyString/README.md

 TinyString
 ==========

-Custom implementation of string instead of std::string
+Custom implementation of string instead of std::wstring.

+The multiByte char was not supported.

+A faster and more efficient string lib.

+I will improve this lib step by step.